withastro/docs/src/pages/en/guides/integrations-guide.md

 Astro recent launched an **experimental** `astro add` command to automate the setup of integrations.

-> We will always ask for confirmation before updating any of your files, but it never hurts to have a version controlled backup just in case.
+> We will always ask for confirmation before updating any of your files, but it never hurts to have a version-controlled backup just in case.

 Instead of the manual configuration outlined above, just run `astro add [name]` and our automatic integration wizard will update your configuration file and install any necessary dependencies.